baleboy/balenet/content/work/UMTS-RAN.md

 I started at Nokia Network's Packet Switching department in January 2000 with the title of "R&D Engineer".
 I was fascinated by computer networks at the time, and especially mobile communications and mobile phones, and Nokia was the biggest name around.
 My master's thesis had been about Connection Admission Control, one of the features of the Radio Network Controller, and this job looked like the perfect continuation of my studies.

 My first task was to write tests for one of the software components in the DX200 system, the purpose of which is now lost to me.
-Software for Nokia's switching elements was written using a high-level language called TNSDL (Tele Nokia - SDL), developed in-house.
+Software for Nokia's switching elements was written using a high-level language called [TNSDL](https://en.wikipedia.org/wiki/TNSDL), developed in-house.
 TNSDL was basically a compilable state-machine description language.
 Here is what it looked like:

 ```
 STATE idle COMMENT 'Idle state';